Atopic Dermatitis (विचर्चिका)

 In addition to the above mentioned symptoms, Ayurveda adds eruptions and presence of exudation of lymph in case of Atopic dermatitis.
 Atopic dermatitis may also be associated with the complications of fever, sleeplessness, indigestion, stress and tastelessness.

-The Ayurvedic management of Atopic dermatitis or atopic eczema includes a special diet, regimen, internal treatments, and external treatment measures.
+The Ayurvedic treatment of atopic dermatitis or atopic eczema includes internal ayurvedic medicines, external ayurvedic medicines, a special diet, and lifestyle measures.

 Visit us now and get your beloved ones cured completely of Atopic dermatitis.